torhve/blag/building-a-dashboard-with-salt-ui.md

 ## Prerequisites

 This howto assumes you have a working salt ecosystem, including latest git versions of salt API and salt UI.
-For a quick rundown over the salt UI architecture and concepts, check out [this page](https://salt-ui.readthedocs.org/en/latest/topics/releases/0.5.0.html)
+For a quick rundown over the salt UI architecture and concepts, check out [https://salt-ui.readthedocs.org/en/latest/topics/releases/0.5.0.html](this page)

 ## Salt UI changes